caimichelle/2019-03-09_UCSF_SWC_git_demo/README.md

 This is a demo repo for teaching GitHub and git at a Software workshop held at UCSF Mission Bay.

-This was created on GitHub.
+This was created on my laptop.